 Yamagata Prefecture is the primary producer of Japanese cherries in this country.
 In addition, it is a specialty and symbol of this region.
 The typical way to use this fruit in Japan is to eat raw cherries.
 Also, you can see it with ice cream, cakes, and other desserts.

-Nutrients: Plenty of calories, protein, carbs, vitamin C, fiber, potassium, copper, and manganese.
+Nutrients: Plenty of protein, carbs, vitamin C, fiber, potassium, copper, and manganese.

 Season: The peak season of cherries is in June in Japan.